 Jason is a disputes lawyer specialising in insurance, professional negligence (construction and medical professionals), construction, product liability, and property litigation.
 He acts for blue chip construction and property companies, insurance companies and their Insureds, high-net-worth individuals, retailers and estate managers.

 Jason has extensive experience advising on product liability and professional negligence claims.
-In particular he advises on all insurance policy issues that arise out of disputes concerning products and professionals, including the recovery of insurance premiums on behalf of insurance companies and insureds.
+In particular he advises on all insurance policy issues that arise out of disputes concerning products and professionals, including the recovery of insurance premiums on behalf of insurance companies and insurers.

 He also has a wealth of experience of disputes concerning high-end residential properties, office developments, and small to medium sized civil engineering projects.